riatlabs/decentral.community/index.md

 ![Critical Decentralisation logo](/assets/logo-full-cdc.svg){: height="200" width="500" .center-image }

-The _Critical Decentralisation Cluster_ (CDC) is a group of likeminded assemblies working together to present projects, talks and workshops that critically discuss the future of decentralisation.
+The _Critical Decentralization Cluster_ (CDC) is a host of individuals and projects that come together to disrupt existing ecosystems with cypherpunk ideals.
+We assemble to present talks and workshops that critically discuss the future of decentralization.
 You can visit us during Dec 27-30 2025 in Hamburg (Germany) at the [39th Chaos Communication Congress](https://en.wikipedia.org/wiki/Chaos_Communication_Congress).

 The CDC usually takes shape as an area in Hall H with:
 * tables and seats for ca. 120 people